MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

 #Customer Intent: As a security user, I want to grant an identity data-plane access to Azure Cosmos DB for Table, so that my developer team can use the SDK of their choice with minimal code change.
 ---

-# Use role-based access control with Azure Cosmos DB for Table
+# Use role-based access control with Azure Cosmos DB for Table (preview)

 [!INCLUDE[Table](../../includes/appliesto-table.md)]